kubernetes-hy/kubernetes-hy.github.io/data/part-0/index.md

 To complete the course, submit solutions for all of the exercises in parts 1-5.
 There is no exam.

 The total workload of the course is about 95 hours.
-You can find out how long it took others by peeking at the [statistics](https://studies.cs.helsinki.fi/stats/courses/kubernetes2022).

 ### Exercises ###